Alluseri/SeriStyle/README.md

 SeriStyle hides it because it's implemented in such a disgusting way that it cannot even work standalone without breaking on video switch.
 Digging around other people's code to fix it isn't something I do.

 ## Features
-This is a **general non-exhaustive** list of SeriStyle's features.
-Preview & comparison images coming soon.
+This is a **general, non-exhaustive** list of SeriStyle's features.
 - General changes
   - Old dark theme colors
   - Old subscribe button